BestReviews is reader-supported and may earn an affiliate commission. Details

 Lenses produce a bit of glare in some situations and have been known to pop out of the frames.

 UV-protected lenses with the right amount of tint.
-Metal frame sunglasses stay put on the face, and the nose piece won’t snag hair.
+The metal frames stay put on the face, and the nosepiece won’t snag hair.
 Can be turned into prescription lenses.
 Comes with a hard case and cleaning cloth.
-A few color choices are available.

 Lens can feel pretty heavy on the face.